adamdeprince/cloudyfiles/README.md

 Cloudydict is a cross vendor compatibility layer that makes all cloud file services look as much like a python dict as possible.

-Use cloudydict instead of boto or cloudfiles and enjoy simple dictionary based access to your files.
+Use cloudyfiles instead of boto or cloudfiles and enjoy simple dictionary based access to your files.

 Installation